julimer228/EPIIC/README.md

 ## How to cite

-If you use this repository in your research, please cite the following paper (paper is accepted for publication, doi would be updated):
+If you use this repository in your research, please cite the following paper:

 [Julia Merta, Michał Marczyk,
 EPIIC: Edge-Preserving Method Increasing Nuclei Clarity for Compression Artifacts Removal in Whole-Slide Histopathological Images.